Question

 Resume Experts • 10+ Years Experience

-I've compiled some powerful synonyms you can use instead of Interpreted on your resume.
-These words will help you stand out and better communicate the value of your analytical contributions to potential employers.
+I've compiled some powerful synonyms you can use instead of Interpreted that will make your resume stand out to hiring managers and showcase your analytical expertise more effectively.

 Better Alternatives to Use Instead